 Exotic cruise vacations and international trade are what make Port Everglades a vital economic engine for Hollywood and Broward County.
-As a leading container port in a region that thrives on trade and tourism, the port is the ideal point of entry for companies that conduct business in Latin America, the Caribbean, Europe and the Far East.
+As a leading container port in a region that thrives on trade and tourism, the port is the ideal point of entry for companies that conduct business in Latin America, the Caribbean, Europe, and the Far East.
 A foreign-trade zone and available office space within the Port make it a highly desirable business center for world trade.

-Port Everglades is a self-supporting Enterprise Fund of Broward County government.
+Port Everglades is a self-supporting Enterprise Fund of the Broward County government.
 It does not rely on local tax dollars for operations or capital improvements.

-The total value of economic activity at Port Everglades is approximately $26 billion, and more than 201,000 Florida jobs are impacted by the Port, including 11,700 people who work for companies that provide direct services to Port Everglades.
+The total value of economic activity at Port Everglades is approximately $30.5 billion, and more than 231,579 Florida jobs are impacted by the Port, including 13,127 people who work for companies that provide direct services to Port Everglades.

 The Port is moving forward with several expansion projects designed to meet the demands of our growing population and the needs of our maritime industry.
-These capital improvements are expected to be completed during the next 6 years and will increase productivity and throughput.
+These capital improvements are expected to be completed during the next several years and will increase productivity and throughput.

 Please visit the Port Everglades website for a more detailed look at what the Port has to offer.